 s of CSSR Work-Out Agreement mpliant Adult:

 Please check one of the below boxes:

 I [head of household or spouse/cohead] certify that the noncompliant adult named above no longer resides in the unit.
 [Verification attached.]

-I, the noncompliant adult named above, agree to complete hours in the upcoming 12-month lease term.
+the noncompliant adult named above, agree to complete hours in the pcoming 12-month lease term.
 These hours include the hours not fulfilled in the most previous lease term, plus the 96 hours for the upcoming lease term.

 Below is a description of means through which I will comply with the CSSR requirement:

 Description of Activity Number of Hours

 1.

 2.

 3.

 4.

 5.

 Total Hours

-SIGN ED AND ATTESTED THIS DATE
+SIGNED AND ATTESTED THIS DATE

-Signatı Head of Household Date:
+Signatu re:Head of Household

-Signatı Noncompliant Adult, if other than Head of Household Date:
+Signatu Noncompliant Adult, if other than Head of Household

-Signati rre:PHA Official Date:
+re:PHA Official